2018 Washington Huskies baseball team

-The 2018 Washington Huskies baseball team were representing the University of Washington in Seattle, Washington in the 2018 NCAA Division I baseball season.
+The 2018 Washington Huskies baseball team represented the University of Washington in Seattle, Washington in the 2018 NCAA Division I baseball season.
 Head Coach Lindsay Meggs was in his 9th year coaching the Huskies.
 They play their home games at Husky Ballpark and were members of the Pac-12 Conference.

 The Huskies finished third in the Pac-12.
 They won the Conway Regional and Fullerton Super Regional to reach the 2018 College World Series, their first time advancing to Omaha.